Skip to main content

 a.
 Registered psychiatric nurses must successfully complete additional education to perform venipuncture or establish intravenous access.

 b.
-Registered psychiatric nurses are limited to using short peripheral venous devices to establish intravenous access.
+Registered psychiatric nurses are limited to using short peripheral venous access devices to take blood or to establish intravenous access.

 a.
 Registered psychiatric nurses who administer purified protein derivative must possess the competencies outlined in Competencies for Tuberculosis Screening Competencies established by the British Columbia Centre for Disease Control (BCCDC) (TB_screening_competencies.pdf) or equivalent approved by their employer.